 Like a workplace 401(k), a solo-k allows you to set aside retirement savings out of your pre-tax income.
 This reduces your taxable income, so you pay less income tax.
 The money in your solo 401(k) account continues to grow tax-free until you reach retirement age.
 When you start withdrawing money from your account in retirement, it’s taxed just like regular income.

-While contributing to a one-participant 401(k) reduces your income tax, it doesn’t affect your self-employment tax or the money you must contribute each year toward Medicare and Social Security.
-Currently, this tax comes to 15.3% of all the income you earn from self-employment.
+While contributing to a one-participant 401(k) reduces your income tax, it doesn’t affect your self-employment tax, which is the amount you must contribute each year toward Medicare and Social Security.
+Currently, this tax comes to 15.3% of all the business income you earn from self-employment.
 So even if you reduce your taxable income by $6,000, you must still pay self-employment tax on the full $60,000.

-There’s also a Roth version of the solo 401(k).
+There’s also a version of this plan called a Roth solo 401(k).
 The tax benefits of this plan work in reverse: You fund the plan with after-tax dollars, but you pay no taxes on the money when you withdraw it in retirement.
 If you expect your income in retirement to be higher than it is now, you’ll save more overall by choosing the Roth plan.
 However, if you think your income will fall, you’re better off with the traditional version.

 - Employee Contribution.
-As an employee, you can contribute up to $19,000 per year or 100% of your net earnings from self-employment, whichever is lower.
-Net earnings are defined as your income minus any deductible business expenses.
-In addition, if you’re at least 50 years old, you can make an extra “catch-up” contribution of $6,000, raising your total limit to $25,000.
+As an employee, you can make elective deferrals of up to $19,500 per year or 100% of your income from self-employment, whichever is lower.
+In addition, if you’re at least 50 years old, you can make an extra “catch-up” contribution of $6,500, raising your total limit to $25,000.>

 - Employer Contribution.
 As your own employer, you’re allowed to contribute up to 25% of your earned income.
-Earned income is defined as your net earnings, minus the amount you’ve already contributed to the plan as an employee minus half of your self-employment tax.
-For instance, suppose you earned $60,000, made the maximum employee contribution of $19,000, and paid $9,180 in self-employment tax.
-In this case, your earned income would be $36,410, and your maximum employer contribution would be $9,102.50.
+Earned income is defined as your net earnings from self-employment after deducting the amount you’ve already contributed to the plan as an employee and half of your self-employment tax.
+For instance, suppose you earned $60,000, made the maximum employee contribution of $19,500, and paid $9,180 in self-employment tax.
+In this case, your earned income would be $35,910, and your maximum employer contribution would be $8,977.50.

 All of these limits on your contributions — as an employer, an employee, and in total — apply to all of the money you contribute to any 401(k), not just your uni-k.
 This rule comes into play if you have a regular job that has its own workplace 401(k) but you also earn money from a side gig.
 You can set up a solo-k for your freelance earnings, but your total contributions to both plans combined must stay within the limits.

 Tax laws limit not only how much you can contribute to a solo 401(k), but also how long you can go on contributing.
-When you either retire or reach age 70½, you must stop putting money into your solo-k and start taking money out.
+When you reach age 72, you must stop putting money into your solo-k and start taking money out.
 The amount of money you must withdraw from your account in a given year is called the required minimum distribution, or RMD.
 The IRS provides an IRA Required Minimum Distribution Worksheet to help you figure out yours, or you can use an online RMD calculator.
+(All RMDs for calendar year 2020 were waived as part of the CARES Act, but the requirement resumes in 2021.)

-The solo 401(k) is available only for self-employed people who have no other employees.
-If you’re a small business owner with multiple employees, you must set up a retirement plan that covers them as well.
+The solo 401(k) is available only for self-employed people who have no other employees, such as independent contractors.
+If you’re a small-business owner with multiple employees, you must set up a retirement plan that covers them as well.
 If you’ve already set up a one-participant 401(k) for yourself and you then decide to hire employees, you’ll need to add them to your plan, turning it into a regular workplace 401(k).

 Participating in a solo 401(k) makes your taxes more complicated than contributing to an IRA.
 When you put money into an IRA, you can simply list it on Schedule 1 of your Form 1040.
 If you’re self-employed, you have to file Schedule 1 anyway, so this doesn’t make any more work.

-However, if you have a solo 401(k) with more than $250,000 in assets, you must file a report on its earnings each year using Form 5500.
-This form isn’t part of your regular annual taxes; you must fill it out and file it separately.
-You can use either the three-page Form 5500-SF, which you file online, or the two-page Form 5500-EZ, which you must submit by mail.
+However, if you have a solo 401(k) with more than $250,000 in assets, you must file a report on its earnings each year using Form 5500-EZ.
+This form isn’t part of your regular annual tax return; you must fill it out and file it separately.
+You can submit the two-page form either online or by mail.
+(The three-page Form 5500-SF is no longer used for solo 401(k) plans started after Jan.
+1, 2020.)

-Both versions of the form require information about you, the amount of money in the plan, how much money went into it, how much it earned, and various technical details about investments in the plan.
+Form 5500-EZ requires information about you, the amount of money in the plan, how much money went into it in the past year, how much it earned, and various technical details about investments in the plan.
 Tax software such as TurboTax doesn’t include this form, so you’ll probably need the help of an accountant to complete it.
 If you don’t already use an accountant for your taxes, this will add to your expenses.

 The Solo 401(k) vs. Other Retirement Plans